A1) The very latest fuel price is available in the interactive data section of our website.

 The United Kingdom Petroleum Industry Association (UKPIA) has produced an information leaflet on this matter.
 This can be viewed here.

 A15) The taxes that are most directly linked to motoring are Vehicle Excise Duty (VED) and Fuel Duty.
-Latest figures show that VED generated around £6 billion in 2015, down 1 per cent from 2014 and Fuel Duty about £27 billion.
-Revenue from Fuel Duty more than tripled between 1987 and 2010 but has remained at £27 billion since then.
+Latest figures show that in 2017/18, VED generated around £6.3 billion, up 6 per cent from the previous financial year, and Fuel Duty about £27.9 billion.

 In addition to specific road user taxes, some transport expenditure is liable to VAT.
 In 2012, for private households, a total of £12.2 billion in VAT was raised through motorists buying, running and using their vehicles.
 (VAT on vehicle purchases raised £3.84 billion; VAT on fuel raised £5.64 billion; and £2.72 billion of VAT was also raised through road users buying other motoring-related goods and services).